Descanonge/neba/docs/source/data/usage.rst

 .. note::

-    Module having union types can be tricky.
+    Modules having union types can be tricky.
 You can think about it in terms of inputs and outputs:

-    - source modules output source,
+    - source modules output *source*,
-    - loader modules take in source and output data,
+    - loader modules take in *source* and output *data*,
-    - writer modules take in source and data.
+    - writer modules take in *source* and *data*.

     For outputs, you should specify all types in your interface generic.
 For inputs, it's okay not to list them all.